Mormonism and women: Working and responsibility to children

+Clothing

 Brigham Young said that women's dress should reflect that they are separate from the world.
 On one occasion he called his daughters together and announced that they were too quick to follow the fashions of "the world", and he insisted they modify their manner of dress.
 His older daughters had taken to loosening their tight skirts when they were to see their father, in order to make their bustles seem less conspicuous.
-Young asked them to stop wearing bustles altogether, and implored them to cut back on the frivolities of their appearance in order to set an example for the rest of the female members of the church to follow.
+Young asked them to stop wearing bustles altogether and implored them to cut back on the frivolities of their appearance in order to set an example for the rest of the female members of the church to follow.

 After Joseph F. Smith complained about the indecency of some LDS women's attire, Amy Brown Lyman led the Relief Society, YLMIA, and Primary in issuing dress guidelines for Mormon women in 1917.
 These guidelines were not closely followed by members.
-In 1951, Elder Spencer W. Kimball gave the talk "A Style of Our Own: Modesty in Dress and Its Relationship to the Church," which was reprinted in the Church News and defined modesty for Mormons in the latter half of the 20th century.
+In 1951, Elder Spencer W. Kimball gave the talk "A Style of Our Own: Modesty in Dress and Its Relationship to the Church", which was reprinted in the Church News and defined modesty for Mormons in the latter half of the 20th century.
 Kimball said that Latter-day Saint women should have a unique style of their own that did not include strapless dresses, shorts, form-fitting sweaters, or dresses with low necks or backs.
 Immediately following the talk, many women changed their wardrobes to conform to Kimball's instructions and called their wardrobes "kimballized", but the church issued no formal dress standards.
 In 1957, the Mutual Improvement Association published a pamphlet on modesty in general.
-It advised women against "flaunt[ing] one's figure," and also emphasized modesty in speech and conduct.
+It advised women against "flaunt[ing] one's figure", and also emphasized modesty in speech and conduct.
 A 1959 Improvement Era column counseled teenage girls to keep their clothing clean and ironed.